coderbasket/coderbasket.github.io/README.md

     },
 ```
 # Contribute
-Submit a Pull Request to us and whenever it gets merged party 🎉!
-You're on Snppts now!
+You can also fork and submit a Pull Request.